Can You Compost in Winter? Yes — Here's How to Keep Your Pile Going When It's Freezing Outside

 Stop doing: adding wood ash

-If It Steams, That's a Good Sign (Not a Fire)
+If It Steams, That's a Good Sign

 How to Insulate a Pile That's Struggling to Stay Warm

-When the Pile Freezes Solid — What To Do
+When the Pile Freezes Solid—What To Do

 The Spring Wake-Up: Getting Your Pile Back in Action

-The moment temperatures consistently stay above freezing:
+The moment temperatures consistently stay above freezing, follow this checklist to reactivate the system:

 Indoor Alternatives for Deep Winter

-Bokashi bucket
+Bokashi buckets

 Frequently Asked Questions